jamarino/IntervalTree/README.md

 ## TODO list

-* Add method for querying a range
+* Implement method for querying a range
-* Add remove methods
+* Implement remove methods
 * Consider adding a new auto-balancing tree
-* Consider adding constructors that take custom `Comparer`s
-* Consider adding constructors that take a `capacity` hint
+* Add constructors that take a `capacity` hint
+* Add dotnet7 INumber<T> TKey constraint for improved performance (approx 2x query performance)
+* Replace recursive methods with iterative ones where possible
+* Experiment with interal data arrangement to improve indexing performance and data linearity

 ## Optimizations over RangeTree